lkesteloot/unsong/unsong.md

 The alarms went silent.
 North American airspace went black.
 The lights went out.
 THARMAS went quiet, then released an arc of electrical energy which briefly lit the otherwise pitch-black room before dying back down.
 Sohu gave a horrible primal scream.

 “THEY KILLED URIEL!” she screamed.
 “THEY KILLED URIEL!
 THEY BROKE MALKUTH!
-EVERYTHING IS…” She gave a horrible noise, like she was being pulled apart.
+EVERYTHING IS...”
+She gave a horrible noise, like she was being pulled apart.

 Someone said the Luminous Name, and I saw her there, clutching her head.
 I saw the rest of them.
 Nathanda looking grave, Jinxiang looking angry, Caelius still mangled and bloody, sitting with THARMAS, hitting it, trying to get it to turn back on.
 I saw Sarah, her face emotionless.

 “Sohu!” said Nathanda, placing her hands on her sister’s head.
 “Can you hear me, Sohu?
 Tell me what’s going on?”

 “THEY KILLED URIEL!” she screamed.
-“THEY KILLED URIEL AND NOW IT’S ALL…” She looked like she was trying to find a word for how bad things were.
+“THEY KILLED URIEL AND NOW IT’S ALL...”
+She looked like she was trying to find a word for how bad things were.
 She started saying something else, but I wasn’t sure whether she was speaking some language I didn’t know or just having a seizure.

 The real power of angels and demons was unplumbably immense.
 They’d been hobbled to a semi-human level by Uriel’s filters, which denied them the divine light they devoured for sustenance.
 If that was gone, there was nothing hyperbolic about Sohu’s reaction.
 We had lost in the most final and terrifying way possible.

 “Sohu,” said Caelius, very quietly, and I could see he was having trouble staying conscious, but he was Cometspawn, and there was a job to be done.
 “Sohu, we need THARMAS back.
 This must have been the Other King’s plan all along.
 He would deny us THARMAS and the Names by—” he stopped for a second, took a deep breath ”—by preventing computer technology from working at all.
 I need to know, can you bring THARMAS back?
 The lights can wait.
 The airspace map can wait.
 But Sohu, [i]we need THARMAS[/i].”

-“Can’t…do it,” said Sohu, panting.
-“Never could…get Briah…right.
-Computers…too hard.”
+“Can’t... do it,” said Sohu, panting.
+“Never could... get Briah... right.
+Computers... too hard.”

 Now it was General Bromis’ turn.
 “Can you at least get radio connections back up?
 We’re flying blind in here!
 I need to hear from the armies!”

 Sohu paused for a second.
-“Kay…did it…radio…works,” she said.
+“Kay... did it... radio... works,” she said.
 “Can’t manage anything more.
-Also, all of…the rivers in the world are…running in reverse.”
+Also, all of... the rivers in the world are... running in reverse.”
 She laughed fatalistically.
 “Never fails.
-Hardly…matters now.”
+Hardly... matters now.”
 She grabbed her head again.
-“Oh God…Uriel.
+“Oh God...
+Uriel.
 It’s too much.”

 Bromis and his soldiers had left, probably trying to radio their battalions, tell them that the artillery wasn’t going to fire, that the tanks would just stand motionless.
-“Got…to get…THARMAS back,” Caelius was saying, but his words were slurred and he sounded half-asleep.
-For the first time, I thought I saw Nathanda…not at a loss, exactly.
+“Got... to get...
+THARMAS back,” Caelius was saying, but his words were slurred and he sounded half-asleep.
+For the first time, I thought I saw Nathanda... not at a loss, exactly.
 Just sitting quietly, trying to figure out what to do.

 “Put me in THARMAS,” Sarah said suddenly, and we all turned to her.